244 Sita

 244 Sita is a background asteroid from the inner region of the asteroid belt, approximately 11 km in diameter.
-It was discovered on 14 October 1884, by an Austrian astronomer Johann Palisa in the Vienna Observatory and was named for the Hindu deity Sita.
+It was discovered on 14 October 1884 by Austrian astronomer Johann Palisa in the Vienna Observatory and was named after wife of Rama, Sita.

 This minor planet is orbiting the Sun at a distance of 2.17 AU with an eccentricity of 0.137 and an orbital period of 1171.0 days.
 The orbital plane is tilted at an angle of 2.84° to the plane of the ecliptic.
 It is spinning slowly, completing a rotation about its axis once every 129.056 ± 0.021 hours.